jeffh/cfs/README.md

 - How do you support features if another client access the underlying store that the file server is utilizing?

+Plan 9 addressed these issues by having the Kernel proxy requests to servers.
+This allowed a centralized place to manage concurrent access and retries - akin to Plan 9 Port's 9pserve.

 A better approach would probably be to simplify the protocol to an object store
 where: